 The Rio Salado bike path is one of the most-overlooked places to ride in metro Phoenix.
-It’s a 16-mile stretch of pathway that only crosses one road (though it may get longer).
+It’s a 16-mile stretch of sweet car-free riding.
 I’ve had many local riders act completely surprised to hear about it.

-So let’s lift the lid on the Rio Salado bike path … which doesn’t even seem to have an official name.
+So let’s lift the lid on the Rio Salado bike path, which doesn’t even seem to have an official name.
+Despite the lack of a name, I still consider it the best canal for riding a bike.

 Rio Salado Bike Path Overview

 There are very few places to ride in Phoenix where bikes are completely separated from traffic.
 This is one of them.
-From the family-friendly Mesa Riverview Park to the Mad Max-style apocalypse-opolis of 18th Avenue and the Rio Salado, riders will only cross a street once: That’s at McClintock Road in Tempe.
-Eventually, that will have an underpass.
+From the family-friendly Mesa Riverview Park to the Mad Max-style apocalypse-opolis of 18th Avenue and the Rio Salado, riders don’t have to cross a single street.
+It’s all separate bike path.

 You’ll have to dodge other trail users from McClintock to Priest Avenue.
 And that’s because Tempe is a prime place to park.
 You’ll find more users there who aren’t aware of trail etiquette, so be prepared.